-The full range of modern astronomical topics is covered in the introductory courses ASTA01H3 and ASTA02H3 at a level suitable for students without mathematical background.
+The full range of modern astronomical topics is covered in the introductory courses ASTA01H3 and ASTA02H3 at a level suitable for students without a mathematical background.
 In addition, the course ASTB03H3 is intended for students who have taken no previous astronomy, and covers the history of modern astronomy.
 It is intended to provide a historical perspective on modern astronomy, and by example, an introduction to the evolution of a number of modern scientific areas.
 For students wishing to further their study in astronomy, there are a number of higher level courses, which are integral components of Major and Specialist programs in Physics and Astrophysics, and related areas.
-Refer to the Physics and Astrophysics section of this Calendar for details of these courses and these programs.
+Refer to the Physics and Astrophysics section of this Calendar for details of these courses and programs.

 Experiential Learning and Outreach

 For a community-based experiential learning opportunity in your academic field of interest, consider the course CTLB03H3, which can be found in the Teaching and Learning section of the Calendar.